 5. By now the winlogbeat service should have been already installed in the Windows device to monitor.
 If you have not done so yet, please issue the following command from an Administrator’s mode PowerShell session from the directory where the install-service-winlogbeat.ps1 PowerShell script resides:

 6. Please make sure that you system is configured to run PowerShell scripts, if not, please issue the following command from an Administrator’s mode PowerShell session:

 (For more information, please refer to this link: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.1)

 7. Once the winlogbeat service is installed, you can then start it from an Administrator’s mode PowerShell session, by issuing the command:

 PS C:\Program Files\Winlogbeat> Start-Service winlogbeat

-You should now have your Windows event viewer logs streaming into Coralogix.
-Not seeing your logs in our LiveTail?
-We are always a click away.
-Use our in-app chat for support.
+Not seeing your logs in the LiveTail?
+Please contact us.
+We are always a click away from you.
+Please use our in-app chat for support.